maksblack12/Space-Invaders/README.md

 # Space_invaders

 ## requiers pygame
-if you dont know how to instal pygame
+if you dont know how to instal pygame then search it in the net :)